Growth of regular partitions 2: Weak regularity: Preliminaries

-We note this is slightly different from the typical definition, in that it considers pairs of the form $(V_i,V_i)$ and also does not require $\calP$ to be an equipartition.
+We will drop the ``with respect to $H$" from Definitions \ref{def:regularity} and \ref{def:regp} when $H$ is clear from context.
+We note Definition \ref{def:regp} is slightly different from the typical definition of a regular partition.
+For instance, in the case of graphs, Definition \ref{def:regp} considers pairs of the form $(X,Y)$ where $X=Y$, and also does not require $\calP$ to be an equipartition.
 Definition \ref{def:regp} is the correct formulation for the purposes of this paper.
-In particular, we will want to allow sets to be ``regular" with themselves in order to allow regular partitions of constant size.
-For instance, if $\calH$ is the hereditary property consisting graphs containing no edges, we want our definition of regular partition to output $M_{\calH}(\e)=1$.
-This is exactly what Definition \ref{def:regp} allows.
-This is also consistent with the definition used in \cite{Fox.2014}.
-We now state Szemer\'{e}di's regularity lemma, with the upper bound from \cite{Fox.2014}.
+In particular, we need to allow sets to be ``regular with themselves" in order to allow regular partitions of constant size.
+For instance, if $\calH$ is the hereditary property consisting of all finite graphs with no edges, we want the smallest possible regular partition to have size $1$.
+This is exactly what Definition \ref{def:regp} permits.

+We next state the regularity lemma for $k$-graphs, using the bounds implicit in Chung's original paper \cite{Chung.1991}.